Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: Brain-Aware Resource Management

 \subsection{Complexity Analysis}

 Next, we find the complexity of our algorithm which needs to be run in each iteration.
 There are $K$ RBs in our problem, for each of which (\ref{eq:find the subchannel assignment}) needs to be evaluated for $M+N$ users.
 It takes $\mathcal{O}\big((M+N)K\big)$ times to solve a primal problem.
-Subsequently, the dual problem will be solved, which gives us the optimal value of $\lambda$ in an $M+N$ dimensional space and has a complexity of $\mathcal{O}\big((M+N)^2\big)$.
+Subsequently, the dual problem will be solved, which gives us the optimal value of $\lambdab$ in an $M+N$ dimensional space and has a complexity of $\mathcal{O}\big((M+N)^2\big)$.
 Therefore, the overall complexity should be $\mathcal{O}\big((M+N)^3K\big)$.
 However, as mentioned before, adding $D_i^{\max}F_i(t)$ to the Lagrange multiplier sets a major part of it to zero, and as a result, the order of complexity will decrease to $\mathcal{O}\big((M+N)K\big)$.
+Given the low-complexity of the proposed algorithm, in practice, it can be easily run periodically by the network at each time slot $t$, so as to effectively adapt to dynamic, time-varying changes in both the human delay perceptions of the users and the wireless channel.